 The Rendering tab contains a plethora of options, but the two that are of the most interest are the Internal Resolution and Anisotropic filtering.
 The internal resolution will define what resolution you are playing games at.
 Anisotropic is a less noticeable but loved feature that affects how textures are rendered at extreme angles.
 The higher the filtering, the sharper textures will be when viewed from extreme angles.
 Both features come at a significant performance cost.
 It's best to play with the settings to find out what works for your Mac.
 Modern Macs with beefier CPUs and GPUs will be able to produce better results.

-Some of the graphics fidelity options is a trial and error approach as not all games will perform the same, and different portions of games may perform differently.
-I suggest playing around after you've managed to successfully play a few games for a bit then experimenting.
+Some of the graphics fidelity options are a trial and error approach as not all games will perform the same, and different portions of games may perform differently.
+I suggest playing around after you've managed to play a few games successfully for a bit and then experimenting.

-One somewhat new addition is the post processing options, while they're largely gimmicky, many users will want to enable to FSAA (Full Screen Anti-Aliasing) as it will help eliminate harsh edges on polygon graphics aka "jaggies".
+One somewhat new addition is the post-processing options.
+While they're largely gimmicky, many users will want to enable FSAA (Full Screen Anti-Aliasing) as it will help eliminate harsh edges on polygon graphics, aka "jaggies".

 Memory cards